HenrikJoreteg/dot-net-article/readme.md

 Yup, that's it (and yes, omitting `<html>`, `<head>`, and `<body>` is allowed by the HTML specs).

 The purpose of this extreme minimalism is primarily aesthetic.
-But, it also makes it  *abundantly* clear that it's the client's responsibility to render the application and manage everything within it.
+But, it also makes it  *abundantly* clear that it's the client's responsibility to render the application and manage everything within it, including the page title and life-cycle of all the page elements.

 ## MVC or some such acronmym
 If you've ever tried to build a complex single-page app.
 You know that keeping your code clean and tidy is one of the toughest challenges.